SAP-samples/teched2021-IIS160/exercises/ex0/README.md

 With the setup procedure done, you now have completed:

-- Setting up the SAP Cloud Platform trial account
+- Setting up the SAP BTP trial account
 - Access to SAP Business Application Studio
 - Creation of your development space
 - Setting up the sample OData V4 service in SAP Business Application Studio